shaneocon/welcome-to-my-portfolio/README.md

 This website can be used to attract potential clients as well as job recruiters.
 It will detail professional projects while also granting a window into a bit of my personal bio.

+#### Check out the links around the page for a surprise Jerry shred!

 ![Website Screenshot](images/website-screenshot1.png)